Our Beginning in Iowa

 Yimin and Diana Xu were friends from New Mexico who taught at our alma mater, Southwest Acupuncture College.
 They moved to Iowa to take advantage of our excellent schools for their two small children, having fallen in love with our state while visiting Ames for a national education competition.
 Yimin and Diana joined us in our new enlarged clinic at 8230 Hickman Road, Suite B in Clive, from which we continue to work.

-This joint relationship continued until 2005 when our three families separated our acupuncture practices.
+This joint relationship continued until 2005 when our families separated our acupuncture practices.
 Yimin & Diana opened a new clinic, Family Acupuncture in Johnston.
-Katherine & Bendan created a new clinic, Center for Acupuncture & Healing Arts on 39th Street in Des Moines.
 We maintained our current location and expanded our practice after Elizabeth returned from her second maternity leave.

 Through all of these clinic changes, our dearest office staff have supported our mission and compassionately hosted our patients .
 We are so fortunate to have Gail Williams, whose lifelong wisdom of wellness and empathy for others has been with us since 2000.
 The addition of Alisha Hutchings to our team in 2010 brings a social & intellectual vibrancy to our clinic.
-Ashley Mayrose is our latest college-student-turned-clinic-professional.
-Her writing and editing proficiency has helped us expand our educational materials and professional outreach.
+Our latest addition, Jess Sutton has been a friend of the clinic for most of her life.
+She brings us a fresh curiosity and keen intellect in pursuit of holistic health knowledge and skills.
+She replaced, Ashley Mayrose who was honored to pursue her dream of being a Police officer.
+She hopes that will lead to a career in Investigations.

 We also have been able to celebrate the journeys of Sarah Hybels and Emily Hurm, both of whom started as teenage high school help.
 Sarah is now a Licensed Massage Therapist and mom/wife to a beautiful family.
 Emily graduated from Grandview University in 2011, studied Acupuncture & Oriental Medicine at Northwestern Health Sciences University in Minnesota, and is now seeing patients of her own in West Des Moines.